pat-sta/SmartScoreboard/README.md

 # SmartScoreboard

-Programmable Scoreboard With Control Panel

-Electrical Components - Patrick Stach

-Mechanical Components - Thomas Schneider
 ## Portfolio
-See the scoreboard in action and see
+See the scoreboard in action and learn about specific parts of the build through video and pictures.

 ## Parts Used
 Arduino Nano Board ATmega328P